Why Do My Golf Car Batteries Smell Like Rotten Eggs

 Over time, the lead sulfate can accumulate on the lead plates, reducing the battery’s capacity and ability to hold a charge.
 This process is called sulfation and can also contribute to the rotten egg smell.

-See also What Is A Blade Putter
+See also What Is A Golf Cart Community

 What Causes Rotten Egg Smell in Golf Car Batteries